 Every once in a while, a potentially serious symptom of damage presents itself.
-But, through quick action and trust in your mechanic, you are able to take the opportunity to calm your fears and settle your nerves without spending a dime.
-This happened to our webmaster this week when he brought his vehicle into the shop complaining about a knock from the rear suspension whenever he would go over a speed bump.
-Since he works on our blog each week, the plan was to turn this untimely symptom into a blog post for our “Question & Answer” series.
-But instead, he learned that through the eyes of an experienced mechanic something that seems serious can turn out to be completely benign.
+But sometimes, through quick action and trust in your mechanic, you are able to take the opportunity to calm your fears and settle your nerves without spending a dime.
+This happened to our our clients more often than most people think.
+The eyes of an experienced mechanic something that seems serious can turn out to be completely benign.

 Knocking or rattling from your suspension, generally speaking, can be an early indicator of damage that is in need of repair.
 There tends to be 4 different types of sounds or symptoms, each pointing to a different culprit.
 Some are more serious than others, but they all require a repair to get you back on the road safely.